Brics expansion: six more nations are set to join - what they’re buying into

 The Brics five represent about 42% of the world’s population and more than 23% of world GDP.

 The enlarged grouping will account for 46.5% of the world population.
-Using the IMF’s 2022 GDP data, we can deduce that it will account for about 30% of global GDP.
+Using IMF GDP data, we can deduce that it will account for about 30% of global GDP.

 The disparate nature of the six new members is bound to spark debate about the real nature of Brics.